Frequently Asked Questions

 Will the municipality receive money for enabling the shelter location?

 Yes.
-Municipalities with a reception site receive money from the central government for this purpose.
-These allowances are an allowance for the additional costs incurred by municipalities.
+Municipalities with a reception center receive funding from the rijksoverheid for this purpose.
+These payments are intended to compensate municipalities for the additional costs they incur.

 What do shelter residents do during the day?